Sleep Apnea 101: Definitions

 An example of an integrated humidifier is the PR System One Heated Humidifier as seen below attached to a machine in the PR System One line.

-The maximum altitude on a CPAP at this time is 11,000 feet.
-Therefore if you live above 11,000 feet, you will need to increase your CPAP pressure setting.
+Most machines will operate on altitudes up to approximately 8,000-9,000 feet.
+If you live in altitudes above this, you will need to increase your CPAP pressure setting.

 Air flows from the CPAP through a short hose to the humidifier chamber where the air "passes over" the water to pick up whatever moisture it can.
 The air then flows into the six foot hose to the mask.

 Passover humidifiers may provide sufficient moisture with CPAPs set at lower-end pressures.
 However, if the moisture is not sufficient there is no way to increase the amount of moisture added.
-Furthermore, because the water is room temperature, in cold climates the water temperature will drop causing the CPAP air to become very cold and the amount of moisture will be reduced
+The water is room temperature.
+In cold climates, the water temperature will drop causing the CPAP air to become very cold, and causing the amount of moisture to be reduced.

 Solutions to rainout include:

-The ramp button on a machine is a feature that allows for a gradual pressure build-up to your prescribed pressure.
-The feature is enjoyed by those with high pressures because they ease up to their pressure.
+- The ramp button on a machine is a feature that allows for a gradual pressure build-up to your prescribed pressure.
+The feature is enjoyed by those with high pressures because it eases up to their pressure.

 An example of a reusable foam filter is shown below.

-Includes apneas and hypopneas, and may also include other respiratory disturbances such as snoring arousals, hypoventilation episodes, desaturation events, etc. They are often identical, but depending upon what is scored, the RDI may be larger than the AHI.
+- In addition to apneas and hypopneas, RDI may also include other respiratory disturbances such as snoring arousals, hypoventilation episodes, desaturation events, etc. They are often identical, but depending upon what is scored, the RDI may be higher than the AHI.

-The Sleep Study (Polysomnography) is the gold standard for the diagnosis or several sleep disorders including, sleep apnea, restless leg syndrome, and narcolepsy.
+- The Sleep Study (Polysomnography) is the gold standard for the diagnosis of several sleep disorders including, sleep apnea, restless leg syndrome, and narcolepsy.
 The results of the test are referenced as a polysomnogram which is frequently abbreviates as PSG.

 Polysomnography is conducted in a sleep center, hospital or in a person's home.
 The test is usually performed at night to record the person's normal sleep pattern.
 Electrodes are placed on the scalp, the outer edge of the eyelids, and to the skin on the chin in preparation for the test.

-Characteristic patterns from the electrodes are recorded while you are awake with your eyes closed and during sleep.
-The time taken to fall asleep, time to enter REM sleep, movement, breathing pattern, and sleep architecture are all recorded using a computer.
+Characteristic patterns from the electrodes are recorded during three stages: while you are awake, while your eyes are closed, and while you are asleep.
+Also, a computer is used to record the time it takes to fall asleep, the time it takes to enter the REM cycle, the body movement, the breathing patterns, and the sleep architecture.

 The person gathering and scoring the data is called a Polysomnographic Technician.

-Usage Threshold: Determines the minimum amount of time that the patient must use the device to be logged as a compliant day.
+Usage Threshold: Determines the minimum amount of time that the patient must use the device, in order to be logged as compliant.
 Device settings allow for 4 or 5 hours, with 4 hours being the default setting.
 This setting can be changed in the device clinical set-up menu.

 Days at Least X Hours: Shows the number of days in the timeframe where the total usage within each day is at least X hours.
 "X" represents the 'Usage Threshold' setting in the patient's device.
 For this calculation, all usage within a 24-hour period is recorded.

-% Days at Least X Hours: Shows the percentage of days in the timeframe where the total usage within each day is at least X hours.
-"X" represents the 'Usage Threshold' setting in the patient's device.
+% Days at Least X Hours: Shows the percentage of days in the timeframe when the total usage within each day is at least X hours.
+The "X" represents the 'Usage Threshold' setting in the patient's device.
 For this calculation, all usage within a 24-hour period is recorded.